nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

 ..

-If you used the default locations, your directory structure now looks similar to this:
+If you used the default locations (:file:`C:\ncs` on Windows, :file:`<home>/ncs` on Linux and MacOS), your directory structure now looks similar to this:

 .. code-block:: none

-   <home>/
+   ncs
-   ├─── toolchains/
+   ├─── toolchains
    │  └─── <toolchain-installation>
-   └─── <west-workspace>/
+   └─── <west-workspace>
-      ├─── .west/
+      ├─── .west
-      ├─── bootloader/
+      ├─── bootloader
-      ├─── modules/
+      ├─── modules
-      ├─── nrf/
+      ├─── nrf
-      ├─── nrfxlib/
+      ├─── nrfxlib
-      ├─── zephyr/
+      ├─── zephyr
       └─── ...

 In this simplified structure preview, *<home>* corresponds to :file:`ncs/` and *<toolchain-installation>* and *<west-workspace>* correspond to the version names you installed.